-To determine the level of affordability for the candidate Housing Overlay rezone sites, sites feasible for lower income RHNA must be larger than 0.5 acre and have a density of 30 units per acre or more.
-O3 Overlay sites are allocated towards the above moderate income RHNA and O4 Overlay sites are allocated towards the moderate income RHNA.
-O5 and O6 Overlay candidate sites have been distributed to accommodate the lower, moderate, and above moderate income RHNA.
-Potential units have been calculated using a density of 17 units per acre for O3 sites, 23 units per acre for O4 sites, 30 units per acre for O5 sites, and 50 units per acre for O6 sites as a conservative estimate.
+Table IV-7 illustrates how the candidate sites are being assigned an income/affordability level for RHNA purposes.
+Potential units have been calculated using a density of 17 units per acre for O3 sites, 23 units per acre for O4 sites, 31 units per acre for O5 sites, and 51 units per acre for O6 sites as a conservative estimate.
 Recent and pipeline projects in Table IV-3 demonstrate that projects on R-3 (0-17 du/ac) sites can max out at the allowable density.
 R-4 (20-30 du/ac) projects average to about 25 du/ac.
 For the new density ranges offered by O5 and O6, this sites capacity analysis uses the minimum density.